Welcome to Wopular's coverage of Mortgage Fraud, Real Estate.

-Mortgage Fraud, Real Estate | featured news
+Mortgage Fraud, Real Estate that have been featured on main sections

 A leader of the Hells Angels motorcycle gang was sentenced this week to a year in prison and ordered to pay $130,000 in restitution to SunTrust Mortgage for spearheading a mortgage fraud scheme.